 through a college bookstore must be turned in to Mrs. Williams at JHS TLC

-(remember, books obtained through the college bookstore are purchased by
+(remember, books received through the college bookstore are purchased by

 JLSD).
 Fall and Spring books are due the day after your final exam.
 Summer

-books are due by the end of the first week of the Jackson school year.
+books are expected by the end of the first week of the Jackson school year.
 Books not

 returned by their due date will be charged to your student fees (total